mcarifio/blog/src/yet-another-shot-at-blogging.md

 I'm writing in Markdown (which is mostly text) and not HTML (which is mostly markup).
 I'm using the (so far) wonderful [mdbook](https://github.com/rust-lang-nursery/mdBook), which can build the blog "on the fly" without thinking about it.
 Well, not quite; `mdbook` is actually intended for books and technical documentation, not blogs.
 But a blog is just a book that unfolds over time, yes?
 I'm using [github](https://github.com/mcarifio/blog) to save drafts before publishing them with a do-it-yourself [publisher](https://github.com/mcarifio/blog/blob/master/bin/publish.sh) script.The script will grow.
 All this now seems a little hacky, but it will evolve and it has a programmer's workflow.
-I'll describe its evolution and it unfolds.
+I'll describe its evolution as it unfolds.
 Might be fun.